History & Mission

 The NOSB mission is to enrich science teaching and learning across the United States through a high-profile national competition that increases high school students’ knowledge of the oceans and enhances public understanding and stewardship of the oceans.

-- Cultivate environments which develop knowledgeable ocean stewards that understand the ocean’s impact on daily life and the importance of scientific research;
+- Develop knowledgeable ocean stewards that understand the ocean’s impact on daily life and the importance of scientific research;

 - Foster the use of the ocean as an interdisciplinary vehicle to teach science and mathematics and encourage the inclusion of the ocean sciences in curricula;